There are lots of organisations, support groups, books, videos and other resources to help you cope with mouth and oropharyngeal cancer and treatment.

 Thieme Medical Publishers, 2005

-This book has information about cancer treatments and how to manage problems with speech and swallowing.
-It includes exercises for improving speech and swallowing.
-And tips on tube feeding.
+Information about cancer treatments and how to manage problems with speech and swallowing.
+It includes exercises for improving speech and swallowing, and tips on tube feeding.

 This book has been produced by a patient Brenda Brady, and her husband, in association with the Mouth Cancer Foundation.
 It has tips for anyone who has difficulty chewing and swallowing food.
 It contains 40 pages of recipes from celebrity chefs and people who have had cancer.